-Canstar Blue’s inaugural bar soaps review has compared Cussons Imperial Leather, Dove, Palmolive, Lux and Coles on effectiveness, feel on skin, scent, packaging design, value for money and overall satisfaction.
+Canstar Blue’s latest bar soaps review has compared Dove, Cussons Imperial Leather, ALDI Juliet, Palmolive, Dettol, Coles and Lux on effectiveness, feel on skin, scent, packaging design, value for money and overall satisfaction.

 See our Ratings Methodology.